skoorpion963/sear-h_volume_binanse_in_1_min/README.md

   To get the volume on the spot , I need to change the websocket link .

 installation process :
- download this code , create a virtual environment , install the dependencies from the requirements.txt , python version <= 3.8.3 , mb works with earlier ones
+ download this code , create a virtual environment , install the dependencies from the requirements.txt , python version >= 3.8.3 , maybe works with earlier ones